 "I'm going as fast as I can!"

-"Well as fast as you can go isn't fast enough!"
+"Well evidently as fast as you can go isn't fast enough!"

 Peter loops a red tie around his neck, unknotted, and swings his suit jacket over his shoulder.
 "Waiting on you now."

 Riptide is pulled out of Percy's jeans and shoved into his dress pants.
-"I'm ready."
-He says, snagging his own suit jacket from the foot of his bed.
-"Ready to par-tay?"
-He says with a cheeky grin.
+"I'm ready," he says, snagging his own suit jacket from the foot of his bed.
+"Ready to par-tay?" he asks with a cheeky grin.